Characterizing topology at nonzero temperature: Topological invariants and indicators in the extended SSH model: Local twist operators

 The expectation values $\langle T_j^{\mathrm{intra}} \rangle$ and $\langle T_j^{\mathrm{inter}} \rangle$ take simple closed analytical forms in the strict trivial ($t_1>0$, $t_2=0$) and strict topological ($t_1=0$, $t_2>0$) limits.
 The expectation values of the intracell operator in the trivial and topological limits, for periodic boundary conditions, are

 The corresponding expectation values of intracell operators take the form

-with $x_{j+1/2}=(x^A_{j+1}+x^B_j)/2$.
+where $x_j^{\rm bond}=(x_j+x_{j+1})/2$ is the bond-center coordinate.
 The SSH Hamiltonian is the same for both periodic and open boundary conditions in the strict trivial limit, so the expectation values in Eq.~\eqref{eq:Tintra-triv}, and Eq.~\eqref{eq:Tinter-triv}, are the same for both choices of boundary conditions.
 In the topological limit the choice of boundary conditions only affects the expectation value of $T_{N-1}^{\mathrm{inter}} $ which connects the two boundaries nonlocally, where